How Long Will My Hike Take?

 Allow 2 miles per hour — plus 1 hour for every 1000’ of elevation gain

 That’s it!
 Nice and simple.
 Easy to grasp and easy to use.
-You can figure out the elevation gain by subtracting the contour of the trailhead from the summit’s height.
+You can figure out an approximate elevation gain by subtracting the contour of the trailhead from the summit’s height.

-For multi-peak hikes, I always rough out the route in Gaia GPS — see Best Hiking Apps — to get a sense of a hike’s length and its total elevation gain.
+For such hikes, and for multi-peak hikes, I always rough out the route in Gaia GPS — see Best Hiking Apps — to get a sense of a hike’s length and its total elevation gain.

 Let’s look at some examples…